rprichard/x11-canvas-screencast/README.md

     $ ./screencast --rect X Y W H --output example.js
     </pre>

    Hit Enter to stop the capture.
+Turning on CAPS LOCK will temporarily pause the capture.
+Turning off CAPS LOCK returns the mouse cursor to its position before pausing the capture, then unpauses the capture.

 3. Pack the animation: